 How to get around Yiwu?

-A taxi fare is RMB 8 for the first two kilometers, then each kilometer – RMB 2.5.
+A taxi fare is RMB 8 for the first two kilometers; each next kilometer is RMB 2.5.
 Above 6 km, the fare of one kilometer is RMB 3.5.

 There are over 50 bus lines in Yiwu.
 Two major bus stations: Binwang station (宾王客运中心) connects places across Zhejiang and Yiwu with other provinces, and buses from Jiangdong (江东客运) go to Wenzhou, Taizhou, Dongyang, and Yongkang.
 The bus fare is around RMB 3.